jaredramirez/vuedux/docs/api.md

 **Arugments**
 * `mapStateToProps(state, ownProps): mappedPropsObject`
   *Optional* Provides the current state and the wrapped components props as arguements.
-  *Returns* An plain javascript object to be returned that will be applied a props to the wrapped component.
+  *Returns* An plain javascript object to be returned that will be applied via props to the wrapped component.
   ```
   const mapStateToProps = state => ({
     todos: state.todos,